 Tom (CFO): That was one of the things I would do is to say something like that, not to hurt John, although it might seem that I was doing it to hurt him, the thing was that it was the only time I felt safe to say that to myself, I don’t have to be struggling like that anymore.
 I can leave.

 Consultant: It was almost like you were saying, “There is way out.
 There is a way out.
 If I have to, there is a way out.”

 Tom (CFO): Yes.

 Consultant: John, and for you, this might have been very difficult, indeed.

 To be continued…

-What stands out for me in using this approach is how willing board members are to share their underlying emotion once they feel safe.
+What stands out for me in using this approach is how willing board members are to share their underlying emotions once they feel safe.

-Change start to occur with a new emotional experience.
+Change starts to occur with a new emotional experience.
 And, that is what this board is going through – a new emotional experience.

 Look for Part 2 of the transcript in our next blog.
-To learn more about using emotionally focused approach to board effectiveness, please email us at [email protected].
+To learn more about using an emotionally focused approach to board effectiveness, please contact us.